Horizon 8 Architecture

 The following diagram shows the ports required to allow an internal RDP connection.

 External connections include the use of Unified Access Gateway to provide secure edge services.
 The Horizon Client authenticates to a Connection Server through the Unified Access Gateway.
-The Horizon Client then forms a protocol session connection, through the secure gateway service on the Unified Access Gateway, to a Horizon Agent running in a virtual desktop or RDSH server.
+The Horizon Client then forms a protocol session connection, through the secure gateway service on the Unified Access Gateway, to a Horizon Agent running in virtual desktop, RDSH server, or physical machine..

-The following diagram shows the ports required to allow an external Blast Extreme connection.
+The following diagram shows the ports required to allow an external Blast connection.

-Figure 15: External Connection with Blast Extreme Network Ports
+Figure 15: External connection with Blast network ports

 The following diagram shows the ports required to allow an external PCoIP connection.